 Account Verification Systems confirm that a bank account is open and in good standing prior to the account being loaded into the billing engine.
 This means that data entry errors, potentially closed accounts, or even fraud can be caught before the sale’s confirmation.
+Verification automation also completes the 2021 NACHA requirement for Bank Account Validation.

 Take for instance a homeowner that knows how the game the energy companies, a free month of electricity could be provided before the energy company realizes that the associated account was not valid.
 A small transaction fee could have prevented the electric company from a 5-figure loss.